open-mmlab/mmsegmentation/docs/en/user_guides/visualization.md

 ```

-Visualization results will be stored in the local folder.
+After launch training experiment, visualization results will be stored in the local folder in validation loop,
+or when launch evaluation a model on one dataset, the prediction results will be store in the local.
 The stored results of the local visualization are kept in `vis_image` under `$WORK_DIRS/vis_data`, e.g.:

 ```shell
 work_dirs/test_visual/20220810_115248/vis_data/vis_image